shriya2305/Comtel/README.md

 Comtel - Internship Project

-A website created using html css react
+A website created using html, css and react.